Which Database Format Should I Use with WinSyslog?#

 Details#

 WinSyslog can write messages into an ODBC-accessible database through the Write to Database action.
-The built-in default format is the safest choice because it matches the fields that WinSyslog expects and avoids unnecessary mapping work.
+The built-in default format is the safest choice for first-time setup because it matches the fields that Adiscon tools expect and avoids unnecessary mapping work.
+However, the action is also a general integration feature: it can write to your own table and column layout when that is the real requirement.

 Use the default format when: